Sitecore/sitecore-marketplace-sdk/packages/client/README.md

 # Sitecore Marketplace SDK - `client` package

 The `client` package provides secure, bidirectional communication between a Marketplace application (the client) and Sitecore (the host).
-It loads the Marketplace app in Sitecore inside a sandboxed [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
+Sitecore loads the Marketplace app inside a sandboxed [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
 The iframe and its parent window securely communicate using the web browser's [PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

 This package lets you make queries and perform mutations:
 - Queries support one-off data requests and subscriptions for live updates.